carpentries-incubator/high-dimensional-analysis-in-python/_episodes/01-Intro-High-Dimensional-Data.md

 > {:.solution}
 {:.challenge}

-> what dimensions are there per observation?
+> How many dimensions are there per observation?
 > > ## Solution:
+> > There are three dimensions per observation:
+> >
 > > 1. pixel row (0-2159)
 > > 2. pixel col (0-4095)
 > > 3. pixel grey value (0-255)